As a technical writer with a Master’s Degree in Computer Science, I write educational essays to enhance understanding topics such as this.

 "How do you wreck a nice beach?"

 As you can see, we need to double-check everything by reading it back.
 Checking Siri's typing for errors is as important as checking our own typing.
-The problem is that sometimes when I read back what Siri typed, it is such a derangement of what I said that I couldn't always remember what I originally was thinking when I said it!
+The problem is that sometimes when I read what Siri typed, it is such a jumble of what I said that I couldn't always remember what I originally was thinking when I said it!

 The solution is to dictate in small segments and proofread each segment before continuing.